 Internal Complaints Committee is a mandatory committee and so conducting training for IC members is a mandatory requirement for the Company as per the Prevention of Sexual Harassment at Workplace Act, 2013.
 The law mandates that an organization should conduct frequent training sessions and webinars for the IC members.

-The constitution of IC helps an organization in reaching the objective of building a safe workplace in line with guidelines of the Act.
-Duly formed IC helps in reducing the reputational risk for the organization because when Internal Complaints Committee is trained it can deal with cases of sexual harassment at workplace effectively within the organization itself.
-The IC training also reduces the risk of unnecessary litigation that is increasing in the organizations due to ineffectiveness of IC to deal with sexual harassment cases.
+The constitution of IC helps an organization in reaching the objective of building a safe workplace in line with the guidelines of the Act.
+Duly formed IC helps in reducing the reputational risk for the organization because when Internal Complaints Committee is trained it can deal with cases of sexual harassment at the workplace effectively within the organization itself.
+The IC training also reduces the risk of unnecessary litigation that is increasing in the organizations due to the ineffectiveness of IC to deal with sexual harassment cases.